plokhotnyuk/jsoniter-scala/README.md

 ## Features and limitations
 - JSON parsing from `Array[Byte]`, `java.io.InputStream` or `java.nio.ByteBuffer`
 - JSON serialization to `Array[Byte]`, `java.io.OutputStream` or `java.nio.ByteBuffer`
-- Support parsing from or writing to part of `Array[Byte]` or `java.nio.ByteBuffer` by specifying of position and limit
+- Support of parsing from or writing to part of `Array[Byte]` or `java.nio.ByteBuffer` by specifying of position and limit
 - Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` without the need of holding all parsed values in the memory
 - Support of UTF-8 encoding only